hydrargyrum/webp3/README.rst

 ----

 WebP3 can be set up to run as a WSGI app, for example to be served by an existing Apache instance.
-When using WSGI, the mappings that were passed on command-line should now be placed in a "share.conf" file, with one "NAME=PATH" entry per line.
+When using WSGI, the mappings that were passed on command-line should now be placed in a ``share.conf`` file, with one ``NAME=PATH`` entry per line.

-Using the documented script in the "apache" folder, the installation is as follows:
+Using the documented script in the ``apache`` folder, the installation is as follows:

 * the WebP3 code and WSGI is typically in a path like /usr/lib/python3/dist-packages/webp3
 * the Apache configuration is in /etc/apache2/sites-available/webp3.conf